-SolarWinds Network Configuration Manager and CloudBees compete in the network management and CI/CD solutions category, respectively.
-CloudBees seems to have the upper hand due to its scalability and comprehensive CI/CD capabilities.
+SolarWinds Network Configuration Manager and CloudBees compete in the configuration management and CI/CD pipeline sectors, respectively.
+SolarWinds may have the upper hand in network configurations through its automation capabilities, while CloudBees has an advantage in large-scale CI/CD deployments.

 Everything we've gained from it makes my job easier day after day, and I see value in it as an engineer.